Sunils2991/IssuesDetails/README.md

 In the web page, Class "table-list-header-toggle" contains the total number of open issues.
 From jquery data from class is fetched and formatted from javascirpt to get total number of issues.

 Once total number of issues are found, number of web pages  for storing the issues is calculated and each web page is requested.
-From each page the date of issue opened from all issues is found from the class "issue-meta" and pushed in to the array.
+From each page, the time and date of issue opened  is found from the attribute "datetime" in  tag "time" and pushed in to the array.

-Number of days difference is calculated and Stored in the Json variable according to day difference.
-Response is sent with JSON body which contains the open issues opened in a day, week and above one week.
+Number of hours difference is calculated and Stored in the Json variable according to hour difference.
+Response is sent with JSON body which contains the open issues opened in a 24 hours, week and above one week.
 In the web page this response is parsed and displayed in the table.

 #Requirements:
   -Node.js